 Despite the Socialists holding on to Vienna's city hall on Sunday with 39.44 percent of the vote, the party also suffered a loss of almost five percentage points on the last election five years ago.
 The Social Democrats have governed Vienna since the end of the Second World War.

 The FPÖ on the other hand saw their best ever result, up more than six percentage points on 2010.
-Critics of the populist party believe the increase in support isa reflection of the growing concern in Austria
+Critics of the populist party believe the increase in support is a reflection of the growing concern in Austria over mass migration.

 Thousands of asylum seekers have arrived each day in Vienna in recent months.
 Although most refugees continue their journey to seek asylum in neighboring Germany, more the 56,000 people have already claimed asylum in Austria so far this year.